-Over the last decades, in Greece, the recourse to international arbitration has been gradually gaining ground over traditional methods of commercial dispute resolution (ie, litigation before the national courts).
+In recent decades,the recourse to international arbitration in Greece has been gradually gaining ground over traditional methods of commercial dispute resolution (ie, litigation before the national courts).
 Naturally, the prevalence of international arbitration is not uniformly established in the whole realm of civil disputes; on the contrary, depending on the subject matter of the dispute, the financial resources of the parties or even their nationality, recourse to conventional litigation proceedings may be deemed preferable.

 Domestic parties tend to resort to international arbitration in order to resolve disputes arising from contracts which have been extensively negotiated and tend to abstain from the default provisions of the Greek civil law.
 In the context of such sophisticated legal relationships, the parties appear to highly value the neutrality of the forum, which is a characteristic inherent to international arbitration proceedings.

-Another important point when it comes to the prevalence of international arbitration over the recourse to national civil justice is the tailor-made procedural framework.
-The flexibility of the procedure and the increased involvement of the parties thereto (eg, participation in the tribunal’s appointment process), tend to enhance the parties’ trust in this method of dispute resolution.
+A further benefit is that the tailor-made procedural framework lends itself to the flexibility of the procedure and the increased involvement of the parties thereto (eg, participation in the tribunal’s appointment process) tends to enhance the parties’ trust in this method of dispute resolution.
 This is especially true with regard to foreign entities, which tend to be more hesitant in submitting their disputes with domestic entities before national courts.

 In essence, when opting for international arbitration, the parties expect that their case will be heard by remarkably skilled legal practitioners, without entanglement in unnecessary procedural formalities.
 Finally, the swiftness and confidentiality of the proceedings are, instinctively, valued, especially when matters of business secrecy are involved.